-From admin on April 14th, 2010 in San Francisco
+From Margaret Everton on April 14, 2010 in San Francisco

 The ceiling was sloped to make the roof appear as if it was coming directly out of the hillside, which also aided in keeping the wind to a minimum.
 And with a view that is truly to die for, it was imperative that the couple had easy access to the outdoors through massive French doors on the main level and a deck adjacent to the master suite.
 The rest of the home was designed to include an exercise room, guest room and home office

 The homes interior design was taken care of by Tina Voight, who used soft finishes and light-colored wood to keep the airy feel offered by the homes outdoor connection.
 Contemporary furniture was used to enhance the overall modern feel of the home.

 With windows and skylights galore, this architectural gem is the ideal retreat for anyone who loves that perfect view.